 Look at how many different projects the above examples are involved in.
 None of them are creating content for one channel, they’re all using numerous outlets.

-The good news is that there are several steps that can help anyone create a strong personal brand.
+While the words in the above word cloud are all key elements of a great brand, they are only helpful if actionable.
+The good thing is there are several steps that can help anyone create a strong personal brand.
 If you follow these steps consistently, your personal brand will grow over time.
 Also, a little charisma does go a long way.